Career Design Lab

 If you don't have a job upon graduation, you can apply for a residence permit to look for work or to start a business.
 This permit is meant for job seeking and you can get the permit for two years at the most.
 When you find a job, you should apply for a new residence permit on the basis of work.

 The future of work is more volatile than before, and many people cannot rely on stable career tracks any longer.
 To prepare for the constantly changing world of work, Aalto encourages you to start thinking about your future career already when you start your studies.
 Career design helps you to create a meaningful career path based on your strengths, values and aspirations.
 Aalto Career Design Lab supports your journey with career design courses, mentoring, coaching, online resources, job fairs and more.
-If you need individual guidance, you can book an appointment with one of our career advisors on JobTeaser.
+If you need individual guidance, you can book an appointment with one of the career advisors on JobTeaser.

-When it’s time to start searching for a summer job, internship or thesis work, you can start by registering to Aalto JobTeaser to access jobs that are specifically targeted to Aalto students.
-Once you have registered to JobTeaser, you can access the virtual Job Search Guide to get extensive information about the different steps and tools of finding a job.
+When it’s time to start searching for a summer job, an internship or commissioned thesis work, you can start by registering at Aalto JobTeaser to access jobs that specifically target Aalto students.
+Once you have registered, you can access the virtual Job Search Guide to get extensive information about different steps and tools for finding a job.

 If you work in Finland, you have to pay taxes on your income, even if you are a student.
 The taxation policy depends on how long you stay in Finland and on the type of your employment.
 If you stay in Finland for longer than 6 months, you will be taxed progressively, meaning that your tax rate depends on your annual income level.